maplight/votersedge-voting-info/voting-info/states/ca/state-single-election/2016-11-08/en/register-to-vote/voting-is-easy-nov-8.md

 Visit the **[Easy Voter Guide](http://www.easyvoterguide.org/)** for more voting information and to download a copy, and get your [Voting is Easy as 1-2-3](http://www.easyvoterguide.org/wp-content/uploads/2010/09/Voting1-2-3-June2016.pdf) flyer here!

+Check out [Make Your Vote Count](https://www.aclusandiego.org/wp-content/uploads/2016/08/2016-How-to-vote-insert-8-12-16.pdf) from the ACLU of San Diego.

 **[Todo Lo Que Votantes En California Deben Saber - 2016](https://www.facebook.com/mifamiliavotaca/videos/1334006159951729/)**